 - When getting puree reduce heat to simmer.
 Choose either to use an immersion blender or stand blender and puree about half the soup. (about 6 cups) I personally recommend the hand immersion blender.

 - Return the pureed soup to the pot if using a blender.
-Add sour cream and reserved bacon pieces, stir well.
+Add reduced fat sour cream and reserved bacon pieces, stir well.

 - Allow soup to simmer for at least 15 minutes before serving.
 I like to let it low simmer for a good half hour.